Thick As Thieves Gear, Loadout, and Progression Guide

 What Is Confirmed About Gear

 The official release messaging says Thick As Thieves launches with 6 pieces of gear, and the official FAQ says players progress through the Thieves Guild, complete contracts, and unlock new gear on the road to becoming a Master Thief.
-That is enough to support a real guide, but not enough to support fake wikis full of made-up item names, upgrade tiers, and costs.
-The right approach is to separate confirmed structure from unverified specifics.
+Official Steam copy and the developer walkthrough already surface examples such as Slithersap, Smoke Bomb, and Pickpocket Fairy.
+That is enough to support a real guide, but not enough to support fake wikis full of made-up stat sheets, upgrade tiers, and costs.

 That means the page should be about decision quality.
 Readers do not need fake spreadsheets yet.
 They need a reliable framework for evaluating gear once the game goes live.